-Several formulas were tested and after some adjusting and more testing this is one that worked as a good all around fertilizer.
+Several formulas were tested and after some adjusting and more testing this is one that worked as a good DIY All in One Liquid planted aquarium fertilizer.
 It worked well in the planted tanks of varying sizes we tested it on and it also worked in the non aquarium applications.
 For the planted aquarium with injected CO2 or liquid carbon supplements with glutaraldehyde the All in One worked very well and there were no issues with shrimp or other invertebrates that it was tested with.
+(There’s a TON of people that are against glut in the aquarium but this is a cheap alternative if you still want to use glut in the planted tank).

 The emersed grown propagation and wabi kusa as well as other terrestrial plants all showed good results.
 We were growing many cryptocorynes, echinodorus, and stem plants emersed for faster growth and to save room.
 When plants came out of the plant tissue culture vessels they needed a lot of room just because of the sheer volume of plants there are in one vessel.
 We tried Osmocote and that worked in some plants and some setups but the Agrarium All in One was the most versatile.

-Growing aquatic plants emersed showed great results as well.
+Growing aquatic plants emersed with this All in One liquid planted tank fertilizer showed great results as well.
 The micronutrients and macronutrients allowed quick healthy growth when added to the water in the bottoms of the nursery trays.
 Twice a week worked well for most plants but echinodorus plants needed three times a week when they were growing well.
 About 10 ml to 15 ml per foot of floor space was what we were experimenting with weekly.

 Wabi Kusa as well as small bowl type planted jars the All in One was very easy to dose.
 Since it is a somewhat dilute solution it is easier to approximate the volume of water.
 There’s more room for error and overdosing with fertilizer is less of a risk.
 Also when measuring fertilizer for 1 gallon it is much easier than trying to measure for 1 gallon with a less math friendly measurement.

-Terrestrial plants also showed promise with the All in One.
+Terrestrial plants also showed promise with the All in One liquid aquarium plant fertilizer.
 With the mostly aroid plants like homalomena and philodendrons it was tested on great results were shown.
 The micronutrients seemed to really help out along with the macronutrients.
 Terrestrial plants were given All in One applied to the soil and as a foliar spray with good results.
 Applying to the soil in quantities of about 10 ml twice a week helped the aroids it was tested on.

 As a foliar spray the liquid is put into a spray bottle and atomized over the plant.
 The plants were sprayed lightly twice a week with the mixed concentration.
 This showed good results and great growth as well.
 The aroids that we tested did well as did the echinodorus.
 Some plants do not like wet leaves so make sure you research or test it to avoid problems with plants like gesneriads or African violets.
 If you are unsure or want to experiment with other plants we would recommend a 50% Allin One and water solution to dilute it some.